dwtcourses/dq-oag-sftp-python/README.md

 - *OK* or *!OK* response text is sent back to *dq-oag-data-ingest*
   - *IF OK* file is uploaded to S3 and deleted from local storage
   - *IF !OK* file is moved to quarantine on the PVC
+- Parse XML files and move failed ones to */ADT/failed_to_parse/oag*

 ## Drone secrets